Vancouver-Datajam/WasteNet/README.md

 ## How to use code in this repo

 This repo contains training and testing code for our proposed model.
 This script can be run using python notebooks.

+to use your own dataset you should have 3 seperate textfiles (testlist.txt, trainlist.txt, vallist.txt) containing relative path for each image.

 ## References

 1. [Deep residual learning for image recognition](https://arxiv.org/abs/1512.03385), Kaiming He and Xiangyu Zhang and Shaoqing Ren and Jian Sun